-Electric Make Command-Line Options and Environment Variables
+Electric Make Command-Line Options, Environment Variables, and Configuration File

-You can configure Electric Make options from the command line for a specific build and/or use Electric Make environment variables to set persistent options.
+You can configure Electric Make options from the command line for a specific build and can also use Electric Make environment variables or the emake.conf configuration file to make options persistent.

-A few caveats for using these option types:
+Following are caveats for using these methods for setting options:

-• The environment variable EMAKEFLAGS can be used to set any command-line option.
+The environment variable EMAKEFLAGS can be used to set any command-line option.
 For example, this emake invocation: